biocypher/biochatter/docs/benchmark.md

 (Currently in development.)
 The benchmarking suite can be found in the `benchmark` directory of the BioChatter repository.
 It can be executed using standard pytest syntax, e.g., `poetry run pytest benchmark`.
+As default behavior it checks, which test cases have already been executed and only executes the tests that have not been executed yet.
+To run all benchmarks again, use `poetry run pytest benchmark --run-all`.

 To allow flexible extension of the benchmark, we have implemeted a modular test framework that uses pytest fixtures to allow easy addition of new models and tasks.
 All setup is done in the `conftest.py` file in the `benchmark` directory.